 Developing custom software is a costly undertaking.
 We know this from experience, you may know it from research, word-of-mouth or plain common sense.
 Two main pricing models – Time and Materials or Fixed-price are used in the vast majority of software development projects.
-I compare the two in my article How Much Does It Cost To Develop A Mobile App? – Fixed-price vs T&M. This time, I’d like to take on the subject of your budget.
+I compare the two in my article Fixed-price vs Time&Material.
+This time, I’d like to take on the subject of your budget.

 I hope that this read will show you that establishing a budget and informing the developer about it is in the best interest of your project.

 If the developer knows both what your requirements and budget are they can estimate the project based on realistic foundations.

 First of all, they will be able to assess if your budget is sufficient to create your app at all.
 Secondly – projects are estimated in hours of developers work.
 The hourly rates depend on specialization and the proficiency level of a particular team member.
 If your app developer knows the sum they can operate within, they can pick suitable specialist with adequate skillset for the task.

 Once a list of requirements is established (see how to fill a mobile software brief), the developer can start to estimate.
 They know now what you need, but not how much you are prepared to spend on it.
 Without information on the budget, what they have are basically these options:

 - Estimate the best possible solution – Native, High Quality, top performance, fully custom development, thorough QA.

 This will be the most expensive option and most likely outside your planned budget.

 - Estimate the cheapest solution – Low Quality, low performance, ready-made solutions, QA restricted to main functionalities, paid licenses (meaning you will be paying a monthly fee for some of your app’s functionalities to 3rd party vendors like Google).

 This option will leave you with an attractive looking estimate, but the maintenance costs of the resulting product can easily spiral out of control and the product itself will not satisfy you or your users.